Native American Indian Spa Treatments

 Mugwort

 This herb can be used to stimulate psychic awareness and prophetic dreams.
-The Lakota also believes that when Mugwort is burned it “makes the bad spirits sick”, and they move away from it.
+The Lakota also believe that when Mugwort is burned, it “makes the bad spirits sick”, and they move away from it.

 Sweetgrass